MangoFizz/balltze/README.md

 ```

 NOTE: The builds available on Mercury include the experimental features, so if you want to
-use the mod without them, download the latest release from the GutHub's releases page instead.
+use the mod without them, download the latest release from the GitHub's releases page instead.

 ## Building
 ### Requirements